talon55/Health-Timeline/README.md

 # Health Timeline Project

 ### What it is
-To keep our Rails skills sharp, we recently began building MedLog.
-In a more complete form, we envision it allowing users to conveniently catalog their medical symptoms.
+MedLog is a virtual symptom log.
+We envision it allowing users to conveniently catalog their medical symptoms as they occur.

 ### Known Issues: